All Episodes

 Well, we finally saw some action.

-Now think about this.
+Now, think about this.

 Well, it turns out it's the last place I think I'd want my kids to be going to college.

-Now understand and and think about this answer through the prism of the times that we're living in.
+Now understand and think about this answer through the prism of the times that we're living in.

-Woke ism on college campuses, PC ism all over college campuses.
+Woke-ism on college campuses, PC-ism all over college campuses.

-Oh, my sensibilities, oh, uh I feign the vapors.
+Oh, I feign the vapors.

 I got the vapors.